Are you ready to learn about Nutrition Assessment? I sure hope so because that is what this study guide is all about.

 So that is why we’re covering this information for you here.
 Because, most likely, your instructors in RT school may test you on it at some point.

 Not to mention, the practice questions listed below correlate well with Egan’s Chapter 23, so you can use this study guide to help prepare for your exams.
 Are you ready to get started?
-Let’s dive in!
+If so, let’s dive in!

 Nutrition Assessment Practice Questions: